FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 in which you're testing solution deployment workflows.

->This step is required so that the service principal has permissions to create and delete ADO projects as well as permissions to read and write workspace item definition files to ADO repositories.
+>This step is required so that the service principal has permissions to create and delete Azure DevOps projects as well as permissions to read and write workspace item definition files to Azure DevOps repositories.

 Start by navigating to your organization in Azure DevOps and click the **Organization settings** link in the bottom right corner of the page.